bytemunch/bytemunch.dev/src/blog/dodgeball-1.md

 After poking the API for hours I've managed to convert my OAuth login to a Firebase account login.

 >![](/blog/img/dodgeball/nocompile.png)
-> This wouldn't compile with liquid, I dont know enough about eleventy to reason why yet.
+> This wouldn't compile with liquid, I don't know enough about eleventy to reason why yet.
 So here's a screenshot.

 After running this after getting the initial OAuth token and checking my firebase authentication dashboard...